-It was a pretty steep, but beautiful hike up the mountain, through the old forest and the sights were on many occasions spectacular.
+It was a pretty steep, but beautiful hike up the mountain, through an old forest and the sights were on most occasions spectacular.
 Our son couldn’t walk for long before he got really tired, so I had to carry him – but it was, honestly, safer that way as the trip up to Vanturatoarea waterfall wasn’t really the safest for the three-year-old.

 After 1.5 hours of climbing, we finally reached what we thought was the waterfall.
 It was in what seemed to be the peak of the mountain and we were extremely disappointed with what seemed to be a barely visible stream of water.

-Fortunately, Wife Romanian was paying attention to the signs around us and noticed a sign on one rock, a sign that was telling us to keep on going.
-After 10 more minutes of walking, we finally got there and it was indeed impressing.
+Fortunately, Wife Romanian was paying attention to the signs around us and noticed a small sign on a nearby rock, a sign that was telling us to keep on going.
+After 10 more minutes of walking, we finally got to the real waterfall and it was indeed impressing.

 We were almost back to the starting point when my knees started to shake and I just had to drop down and take a short break.
 But it was all worth it – an overall amazing experience, one that showed me why so many people love raw Romania (or should I call it Rawmania?) so much: because it is indeed breathtaking!